With a total state population of less than 900,000, you wouldn't expect to find many water parks or theme parks in South Dakota. And you'd be right.

 South Dakota water parks and amusement parks are arranged alphabetically.

-Slides include Tornado Alley which features a funnel in the middle.
+Slides at the outdoor water park include Tornado Alley, which features a funnel in the middle.
 Other attractions include a wave pool, a lazy river, an interactive water play structure, and a baby pool.
 Wild Water West also offers go karts, bumper boats, mini golf, sand volleyball, and batting cages.
 Food concessions include pizza, burgers, cheese steaks, funnel cakes, shaved ice, and ice cream.